 MDST 1002

-This course introduces students to concepts for better understanding online social media, the technology and infrastructures that allow them to flourish, and the cultures that grow up through and around them.
+This course introduces students to concepts for better understanding online social media—the technology and infrastructures that allow social networks to flourish, and the cultures that grow up through and around them.
 It explores how social media enables community, how it assembles and empowers agents of change, and how design informs individual and group behavior.

 Students should expect to come away with an enlarged perspective on social media, including the histories, public policies, and global forces shaping the apps and networks widely used today.
 Projects invite students to apply these insights critically and constructively.